joelparkerhenderson/system-quality-attributes/doc/provability/index.md

 </span>

+**Define provable:** <span data-chatgpt-prompt="define provable (computers and software)">Provable in the context of computers and software refers to being able to demonstrate or verify that a program or system will perform as intended under specified conditions, using mathematical principles and formal methods of analysis.
+This involves using rigorous mathematical techniques to establish the correctness and reliability of software systems, ensuring that they meet specific functional requirements and behave predictably under all circumstances.
+Provable software is critical for safety-critical systems, such as aerospace, automotive, medical, and military applications, as well as for ensuring data privacy and security in various domains.</span>

 ## See Also

 * [Wikipedia: provability](https://wikipedia.org/wiki/provability)

 * [Dictionary: prove](https://www.dictionary.com/browse/prove): Prove. to establish the truth or genuineness of, as by evidence or argument. to subject to a test, experiment, comparison, analysis, or the like, to determine quality, amount, acceptability, characteristics, etc.

-* [OpenAI: provable](https:://openai.com): <span data-chatgpt-prompt="define provable (computers and software)">Provable in the context of computers and software refers to being able to demonstrate or verify that a program or system will perform as intended under specified conditions, using mathematical principles and formal methods of analysis.
-This involves using rigorous mathematical techniques to establish the correctness and reliability of software systems, ensuring that they meet specific functional requirements and behave predictably under all circumstances.
-Provable software is critical for safety-critical systems, such as aerospace, automotive, medical, and military applications, as well as for ensuring data privacy and security in various domains.</span>